Trump renews attacks on NFL players after preseason protests

-WASHINGTON (Reuters) - President Donald Trump on Friday renewed his attacks on NFL players pushing for criminal justice and other social reforms as U.S. media reported a number of players reportedly protested during the league’s preseason opening late on Thursday.
+WASHINGTON (Reuters) - President Donald Trump on Friday renewed his attacks on NFL players pushing for criminal justice and other social reforms as U.S. media reported that a number of players protested during the league’s preseason opening late on Thursday.

 The National Football League has struggled with how to address the issue of protesting players during the playing of the U.S. national anthem, seeking to react to Trump’s drumbeat of attacks over the past year while managing relations with its players and maintaining its fans.